davidhinkley/davidhinkley.github.io/photo-gallery/BACKUP_SYSTEM.md

 ## Backup File Location

 Backups are stored in the `server/backups` directory.
-Each backup is a ZIP file with a timestamp and optional name.
+Each backup is a compressed TAR file (.tar.xz) with a timestamp and optional name.

 ## Backup Rotation